Looking for a way to keep your family from scarfing snacks while dinner is being prepared?

 - 4-5 oz. of Feta cheese, crumbled (where to buy cheese making kits)

-- 2 tablespoons extra virgin olive oil (where to buy unrefined organic oils)
+- 2 tablespoons extra virgin olive oil (where to buy unrefined organic olive oil)

 - sea salt to taste (where to buy unrefined sea salt)